 - At this point, the screen reader realizes the cursor has moved.
 The fact that it's exactly on the same line of text it was before isn't handled by most screen readers: NVDA is smart enough to realize that the line of text is exactly the same and doesn't bring the Braille display back.
 Jaws and Orca (among others) will bring the Braille display back to the cursor position no matter what.
 It means that a user reading with a Braille display will often see the Braille window shift back to the cursor position.

-#4 Updated by Vincent Le Goff 11 months ago
+#4 Updated by Vincent Le Goff about 1 year ago

 I don't really know how it could work.
 But from what I'm reading on wxPython, it seems there's no easy solution to that problem anyway.
 Best case scenario: it's a bug individual screen readers will have to fix.
 I had wanted to implement a beautiful solution but all the methods on